January 23, 2021

 Have you seen this question before?
 We are frequently adding problems and may have updated the order.
 You can change the day that you're on in the settings panel.
 As always, you can see the solution and a full step by step explanation at this link.

-Our technical interview course gets results.
 Love the daily emails?
 AlgoDaily exists to provide hand-held coding interview coaching and career resources to developers from non-traditional paths.
-In the course, you'll find:
+With premium, now on sale, you'll get:

 One last thing-- if you liked this email, and found value in it, could you kindly forward it to a friend who might benefit?